Olympus TG-5 vs Sony NEX-7

 - More heavily discounted: Has been around for much longer (launched in August 2011).

-If the count of relative strengths (bullet points above) is taken as a measure, the NEX-7 emerges as the winner of the match-up (14 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the NEX-7 comes out slightly ahead of the TG-5 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus TG-5 and the Sony NEX-7 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.